 Cathay Pacific has one of the youngest long-haul fleets in the sky.
 The latest addition to the family has been the Airbus A350, a new generation of aircraft that brings improvements for passengers, payloads – and pilots.
-Cathay Pacific’s A350 fleet is deployed to a number of destinations worldwide including to Seattle in the US, London Gatwick and Madrid in Europe and various regional and southwest Pacific destinations.
+Cathay Pacific’s A350 fleet is deployed to a number of destinations worldwide including to Seattle in the US, Madrid in Europe and various regional and southwest Pacific destinations.
 Here, Cathay Pacific Captain Evan Summerfield breaks down a few of his favourite things about the A350-1000 and A350-900 aircraft.

 1. It’s Quiet